MCS

 POS for .NET

-A new appendix has been added to UnifiedPOS 1.10 that describes the POS for .NET relationship to UnifiedPOS.
+The UnifiedPOS specification contains an appendix that describes the POS for .NET relationship to UnifiedPOS.

 • POSPrinter1 Application

-• Application startup: Instantiate the OPOS POSPrinter wrapper class and wire the StatusUpdateEvents.
+• Application startup: Instantiate the OPOS POSPrinter assembly's class and wire the StatusUpdateEvents.
 Display the OPOS Common Control Object's ControlObjectDescription and ControlObjectVersion properties.

 • Print: When this button is pressed, the application calls the PrintNormal method to print on the receipt station.

-The following screen shots are from Visual Studio .NET, with the POSPrinter1 solution loaded.
-The Solution Explorer shows the references, including a reference to the OPOS POSPrinter Common Control Object wrapper:
+The following screen shots are from Visual Studio 2008, with the POSPrinter1 solution loaded.
+The Solution Explorer shows the references, including references to the POSPrinter and OPOS Constants assemblies:

-The Object Browser shows the classes and interfaces in the OPOS POSPrinter Common Control Object wrapper:
+The Object Browser shows the classes and interfaces in the OPOSPOSPrinter assembly:

 Web Site navigation aids: Table-of-Contents.
 Search.